nxvhm/newscraper/README.md

     },

 ```
-3. Run ``composer require "nxvhm\newscraper @dev"``.
+3. Run ``composer require "nxvhm/newscraper dev-master"``.
 This will symlink the package to the vendor/ folder and install its dependencies and treat it as regular composer pkg.
 At this point the package should be auto-discoverable from laravel.

 4. Publish config and migration: